Overview

 ITEM 7 – TYPES OF CLIENTS

 We provide advisory services primarily to high-net worth individuals and institutions.
-The assets of high-
+The assets of high-net

-net worth clients may be held in individual, joint custody, trust, limited partnership, corporate, retirement,
+worth clients may be held in individual, joint custody, trust, limited partnership, corporate, retirement, or

-or other similar accounts.
-Institutions may include banks, corporations, insurance companies, pension
+other similar accounts.
+Institutions may include banks, corporations, insurance companies, pension plans,

 BTAM generally imposes a $20,000,000 minimum account size for all client relationships, including initial